 But, I decided that the Edge 705 wasn’t really for me.
 Here’s why:

-- I hated the little joystick on the etrex series, and I didn’t like it any better on the Edge.
+- I hated the little joystick on the etrex series,

 Today’s a nice day, and I finished sewing loops in my tree huggers last night, so I did some test hanging.